ShoppReDigital/database/docs/backup/mysql.md

 - Restoration: Manual but UI Based
 - Logging: Client/Developer can see how many backups happening, etc
 - Alerting: on failure etc

+## Bad Practices

+##### 1. Taking backup of all the databases or all the tables without knowing the importance,

+- Restoration becomes difficult
+- only relying on daily entire server backup
+- taking backup and not check restoration options
+- Keeping backups for more than neccessary time - Better to delete hourly backups after a week, weekly backups after a month, monthly backups after quarter, quarterly backups after a year